pulumi/docs/content/webinars/manage-any-cloud-dotnet-2020-04-02/index.md

 # The url slug for the webinar landing page.
 If this is an external
 # webinar, use the external URL as the value here.
-url_slug: "pulumi-update-2020-04-22"
+url_slug: "manage-any-cloud-dotnet-2020-04-02"

 # The content of the hero section.
 hero:
     # The title text in the hero.
 This also serves as the pages H1.
-    title: "Pulumi Up(date)"
+    title: "Managing Any Cloud with .NET"
     # The image the appears on the right hand side of the hero.
     image: "/icons/containers.svg"

 # Content for the left hand side section of the page.
 main:
     # Webinar title.
-    title: "Pulumi Up(date)"
+    title: "Managing Any Cloud with .NET"
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
-    sortable_date: 2020-04-22 11:00:00 -07:00
+    sortable_date: 2020-04-02 11:30:00 +01:00
     # Datetime of the webinar.
-    datetime: "WED APR 22, 2020 AT 11:00AM PDT"
+    datetime: "THUR APR 02, 2020 AT 11:30AM CET"
     # Description of the webinar.
     description: |
-        Pulumi 2.0 makes it easier than ever to master any cloud using your favorite languages.
-Learn about new capabilities to help your team plan, build, validate, deploy and secure your cloud resources.
-With Pulumi’s new capabilities, you’ll spend less time fretting about complex configurations and more time delivering new infrastructure, apps, and services for your customers and stakeholders.
-Our improved documentation and first-class support for Python, .NET and Go means that more teams can start building, collaborating on and re-using infrastructure code.
+        All Pulumi capabilities for defining cloud resources are now available for .NET developers.
+Pulumi engineer Mikhail Shilkov will show you how you can use C#, F#, and VB.NET to define the infrastructure for Azure, AWS, or even on-prem Kubernetes clusters.

     # The webinar presenters
     presenters:
+        - name: Paul Stack
+          role: Software Engineer, Pulumi
-        - name: Joe Duffy
+        - name: Mikhail Shilkov
-          role: Founder & CEO, Pulumi
+          role: Software Engineer, Pulumi

     # A bullet point list containing what the user will learn during the webinar.
     learn:
-      - Cloud programming best practices and production-ready techniques.
-      - How to provision cloud resources in your favorite programming language.
+        - How to provision cloud resources in .NET.
+        - Cloud programming best practices.

-# The right hand side webinar section.
+# The right hand side form section.
 form:
     # GoToWebinar webinar key.
 This key allows us to register people for webinars via the
     # HubSpot form.
-    gotowebinar_key: "1156022533022330893"
+    gotowebinar_key: "4812964122274005517"

     # HubSpot form id.
-    hubspot_form_id: "1388349f-96d5-4067-b08f-b4b95396054a"
+    hubspot_form_id: "d4031d4b-c986-487f-af29-d59c3dfe480f"
 ---